icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 This is a minimal hardware setup to start working with the motor control software.
 Before you start, make sure that you have all hardware components and assembly parts at hand.
 You will require the following items:

    #.
-One SOMANET IFM Drive DC 100 board.
+1 x *SOMANET IFM Drive DC 100* board.
    #.
-One SOMANET Core C22 module.
+1 x *SOMANET Core C22* module.
    #.
-One Core to xTAG-2 Debug Adapter.
+1 x Core to xTAG-2 Debug Adapter.
    #.
-One XMOS xTAG-2 Adapter
+1 x XMOS xTAG-2 Adapter
    #.
-Two 25mm M2 screws
+2 x 25mm M2 screws
    #.
-Two 4mm metal spacers
+2 x 4mm metal spacers
    #.
-Two 3.5mm plastic spacers
+2 x 3.5mm plastic spacers
    #.
-Two M2 nuts.
+2 x M2 nuts.

 The image below illustrates the required set for this hardware setup.